Björn Bergmann Sigurðarson

-Björn Bergmann Sigurðarson (born 26 February 1991) is an Icelandic international footballer who plays as a forward.
+Björn Bergmann Sigurðarson (born 26 February 1991) is an Icelandic former footballer who played as a forward.

 He began his career with ÍA in his native Iceland before a three-year spell at Norwegian side Lillestrøm, during which time he made his international debut.
-In July 2012 he moved to English side Wolverhampton Wanderers for a reported £2.4m fee.
+In July 2012, he moved to English side Wolverhampton Wanderers for a reported £2.4m fee.
 His contract with Wolves expired in June 2016 without renewal.

 Club career

 ÍA

 Björn made his debut for his hometown club ÍA in the 2007 Úrvalsdeild.
 He was mostly employed as a substitute in his first season, but became a regular first team player during the next season.
 However, ÍA suffered relegation to the second level.

-He did not remain at ÍA after their relegation though, and instead signed a three-year contract with Norwegian club Lillestrøm SK in January 2009.
+He did not remain at ÍA after their relegation, though, and instead signed a three-year contract with Norwegian club Lillestrøm in January 2009.

 Lillestrøm

 After making his club debut on 22 March 2009 against Viking, Björn's first season in the Tippeliga was troubled by numerous lower back injuries.
 He did manage to make 12 appearances, scoring once (against Bodø/Glimt on 20 September).

-In the 2010 season he became regular player for the club, a position he has held ever since.
-In Autumn 2011 his contract was extended further to run until 2014, though this news was not made public.
+In the 2010 season, he became regular player for the club, a position he has held ever since.
+In Autumn 2011, his contract was extended further to run until 2014, though this news was not made public.

-In the 2012 season Björn scored seven times in the 11 first league games, as well as four goals in two cup ties.
+In the 2012 season, Björn scored seven times in the first eleven league games, as well as four goals in two cup ties.